enel-gdh-educational/katacoda-scenarios/version-control/web-repo-hosting/step4.md

 ##### Prerequisites
 * You must have an Enel account and be able to access the Springlab environment.
 * You must have a partner. (*Collaboration* is the key! :-))
-* All this task must be executed with only one account. (let's say pair programming style!)
+* All this task (except where specified) must be executed with only one account. (let's say pair programming style!)

-> dire che una volta completato bisogna fare il merge ma come informo gli altri se sto mergiando?
-Introdurre il prossimo passo delle pull requests.

 ##### Configure branch permission
 As you saw in the last exercise of the previous step, applying a specific workflow like the feature branch one means that you have to limit some branch permission in order to avoid modifications to master and/or develop branches.